Drunk Driving Attorney Newark

 Following these three steps, the police officer may determine that there is probable cause to make an arrest.
 A police officer may also be able to make an arrest based on other observations he or she may have made during his or her interaction with you during the traffic stop.
 Your drunk driving attorney will likely want to know as many details about this traffic stop as possible.

 Contact Rispoli & Borneo, P.C.

 As you can see, the details of your arrest are important and can affect what evidence is admissible against you.
 More broadly, they can even affect the likelihood of a conviction.
 Consider reaching out to a qualified and experienced drunk driving attorney Newark residents trust to make sure that your rights are protected.
-Contact Rispoli & Borneo, P.C. today to schedule an initial consultation regarding your case and find out what we may be able to do for you.
+Our attorneys are here to help.
+Contact Rispoli & Borneo, P.C. today for a free initial consultation.